Free Chest Binders

 "What does packaging look like?"

 Packaging for our mailed garments is extremely discreet.
 Your items will be shipped in a plain white mailing envelope.
 The sender’s name is “Point of Pride.”
 Nothing with the words “LGBT” or “trans” appear on the packaging.
+To comply with US Postal Regulations, we cannot change the sender name on the package.

 The package is flexible and will fit inside of most PO Boxes.
 For street address deliveries, it is usually left inside the mailbox (or on the porch/inside the door in the rare event that the mailbox is too small).
 Signature is not required.

-If international, the customs form will list the contents as “underwear” and will have the item marked as a gift, but you’ll still want to check with your country’s customs office for how the customs process may affect you.
+If international, the customs form will list the contents as an “undershirt” and will have the item marked as a gift, but you’ll still want to check with your country’s customs office for how the customs process may affect you.
 Many of the provided tracking numbers stop working once the package leaves the US, so you may want to check with your local postal service to determine the best method for tracking your package once it’s left the US.

 The package will contain your binder, an informational card on safer binding techniques, 1-2 stickers, and a note of support meant to brighten your day (written by other trans people, volunteers, and community members.)